dvsa/olcs-static/README.md

 nvm install 0.10.33
 ```

-This will install the correcrt Node version supported by this app.
+This will install the correct Node version supported by this app.
 Now you can run `nvm use` inside your project to switch to this version (v0.10.33).

 ## Usage